Bill & Ted's Bogus Journey: Plot

 Realizing they need to build good robots to counter De Nomolos's evil robots, Death escorts the pair to Heaven.
 God directs the group to an alien duo named "Station", who readily agree to help them.
 On the eve of the Battle of the Bands, Bill and Ted are brought back to life.
 Having obtained supplies from the Builders Emporium store, the two Stations run at each other, merging to form a single giant being who constructs the benevolent robot versions of Bill and Ted in the back of the van as they race back to the concert.
 Elsewhere, the evil robots abduct the girls and tie them high above the stage at the Battle of the Bands, intending to drop them to their deaths at the finale.

 Bill and Ted arrive just as the evil robots take the stage; the benevolent Good Robots easily defeat their evil counterparts and Joanna and Elizabeth are lowered by Station before their ropes break.
 De Nomolos appears in the time booth, preparing to kill Bill and Ted himself, and overrides the broadcasting equipment to send a live feed of their confrontation across the entire planet.
 Bill and Ted deduce that they can go back in time following the encounter to arrange events for De Nomolos to be captured in the present; though De Nomolos attempts to follow suit, the duo turn the tables by explaining that only the winners get to go back.
 After De Nomolos is "melvined" by Death and arrested by Ted's father Captain Logan, Ms. Wardroe reveals herself to be a disguised Rufus, who gives them the stage.

 Acknowledging their ineptness, the duo decide to use the time booth; they immediately return to the auditorium with their families, which now include young children, after sixteen months of intense guitar training and a two-week honeymoon.
-Joined by Death, the Stations and the good robots on stage, Wyld Stallyns perform a stunning rock ballad as De Nomolos's broadcast continues, broadcasting their music worldwide and creating harmony.
-The victorious Wyld Stallyns encounter many perks of fame that help them to fulfill their destinies and create their utopian society with their music, eventually taking their act to Mars.
+Joined by Death, the Stations, and the good robots on stage, Wyld Stallyns perform a stunning rock ballad as De Nomolos's broadcast continues, broadcasting their music worldwide and creating harmony.

+During the credits, newspaper and magazine covers show the victorious Wyld Stallyns encountering many perks of fame that help them to fulfill their destinies and create their utopian society with their music, eventually taking their act to Mars.